lihaoyi/macropy/readme.md

 # (u'Sweden',)
 # (u'Switzerland',)
 ```

 This clone of LINQ to SQL still does not support the vast capabilities of the SQL language.
-Nevertheless, it demonstrates how easy it is to use macros to lift python snippets into an AST and cross-compile it into another language.
+Nevertheless, it demonstrates how easy it is to use macros to lift python snippets into an AST and cross-compile it into another language, and how nice the syntax and semantics can be for these embedded DSLs.

 Quick Lambdas
 -------------